Juhani

 The overall intention was

-to seek actively original sources of information for quality management
+to seek actively original sources of information for QM

 methodology (see figure 1) in order to be able to avoid too extensive